joaojulio/Kaggle-Projects/README.md

 # Kaggle-Projects
-Projetos do Kagle para praticar e aprender
+Projetos do Kaggle para praticar e aprender
 <br/>
 <br/>
 Repository with Kaggle Projects to learn and practice